Skip to main content

 Renewal cycle

-Confirm with North Carolina Board of Medicine
+Confirm with North Carolina Medical Board

 Renewal fee

-Confirm with North Carolina Board of Medicine
+Confirm with North Carolina Medical Board

 Continuing education

-Confirm with North Carolina Board of Medicine
+Confirm with North Carolina Medical Board

 Online renewal available

-Confirm with North Carolina Board of Medicine
+Confirm with North Carolina Medical Board

 Track this credential automatically with Larch’s License tracking.